 When I was 22 I was managing a salon a spa, and one of the employee benefits were free facials.
 I took advantage of this perk every month for years.
 I thought I had the best skincare habits out of every one of my peers whom were all, on the other hand, using drugstore cheapies like nose strips and $2 clay mask packets to clear their pores at home.
 Not me though, when I had any a bump of any dermal kind (blackheads, whiteheads, milia) I got those suckers poked and squeezed out by an esthetician, before they had a chance to grow any bigger.

 Over the years I became so accustomed to the extraction process – prick the bump with a needle or a metal comedone extractor, squeeze out the gunk using both index fingers – that I even bought these tools from a local beauty supply outlet store so I could do my own extractions at home.

-Flash forward to ten years later, I’m working an office job without the facial perks, wondering why it seems like my face was growing barnacles, tiny hard bumps, and crater-sized holes.
+Flash forward ten years later: I’m working an office job without the facial perks, and wondering why it seems like my face was growing barnacles, tiny hard bumps, and crater-sized holes.

 It wasn’t until recently when I completely gave up the spa facials and turned to medical resurfacing skin treatments that I began to see visibly smoother skin and pores slowly obliterating.

 I brought the topic of facial extractions up at my last meeting with my dermatologist, Dr. Lisa Kellett.
 Her reply was mind blowing: You should never get extractions.
 “Extractions are rapidly falling out of favour,” Dr. Kellett says, “It’s a very old way to treat the skin, and there is very little evidence-based medicine to suggest it’s helpful to the skin.”